-You must state the name and full registered address of your organisation, any partners and subcontractors working on your project, including the German partners in your consortium.
+You must state the name and full registered address of your organisation, any partners and subcontractors working on your project.
 We are collecting this information to understand the geographical location of all applicants.

 Question 2.
-Animal testing (not scored)
+Animal Testing (not scored)

 Will your project involve any trials with animals or animal testing?